Clover vs. Square: Key Differences

 If you read this Clover vs. Square review and thought the price of both was out of your range, Payment Depot is a good option for you.
 Payment Depot is primarily a payment processor.
 With Payment Depot you get membership pricing and wholesale interchange rates on credit card transactions.
 Memberships range from $49 to $199.
 With your membership, you’ll get the lowest interchange rate possible plus transaction fees ranging between $0.15 and $0.05.
 Payment Depot also partners with several POS system providers so you can get a complete payments platform.

 Clover vs. Square: Which POS Terminal Should You Use?

 Now that you have an overview of Clover vs. Square, how do you know which of these POS systems will work best for your business?

-Clover might be a better option for businesses that want some of the most business-management features available in a POS terminal.
-It’s also worth looking into Clover if you run a retail, restaurant, or service business, as Clover offers dedicated POS solutions for these industries.
+Clover is likely a better option for businesses that want some of the most flexible features available in a POS terminal.
+Merchants who also want a POS system they can grow with would benefit from choosing Clover.

 All told, you’ll need to take stock of what you want from your POS terminal and, of course, how much you’re willing to pay for it.
 Whether you choose Clover vs. Square, though, know that you’ll be taking advantage of some of the most advanced and secure all-in-one payment processing systems on the market—and if you find that neither option are right for your business, know that there are plenty of other top POS system options available to you.